Sandeeppagi/siteminder/README.md

 # Siteminder challenge

 Some newer features have been used in this project are as below
-- Native ES6 modules in Node by using `--experimental-modules`, this is not fit for production and is not supported in some libs like Jest (yet).
 - Express
 - TypeScript
 - Docker